davidfstr/Crystal-Web-Archiver/README.md

 ### main

+* Critical fixes
     * Linux: Fix dialog that appears on app launch to be sized correctly.
     * Linux: Fix View button to open browser even if Crystal run from read-only volume.

+* Serving improvements
+    * Links to anchors on the same page are no longer rewritten, for better compatibility with JavaScript libraries that treat such links specially.

 ### v1.5.0b (April 2, 2023)